 It’s worth mentioning.
-Inspire and Inspire HR devices have been known to be plagued by battery life issues.
-Have a look at our article offering a few additional solutions.
-The culprit of the problem seem to be certain clock faces.
+Inspire and Inspire HR devices in particular have been known to be plagued by battery life issues.
+Have a look at our separate piece offering a few additional solutions.
+The culprit of the problem seem to be certain clock faces on these devices.

 The suggestions for the Charge series are no different from the list above.
 The one additional thing to try is to use guided breathing sessions less frequently.
 This is because multiple sessions per day may reduce battery life.
 Fitbit Charge 3 should last up to 7 days between charges, and Fitbit Charge 2 around 5 days.

-It’s a bit different with Charge 4.
+It’s a bit different, though, when it comes to Charge 4.
 It comes with the addition of built-in GPS.
 Using this function drains the battery quite a bit.
 Switch built-in GPS on and the battery life comes down from 7 days to only 5 hours.

 As mentioned, users have complained about Charge 4 battery drain issues.
 Make sure you have updated your firmware to the latest available version – as a software update has resolved a glitch in the system.
-Also, try to turn off your GPS feature and see if the battery lasts more time.
+Also, try to turn off your GPS feature and see if the battery lasts longer.

 An Ionic battery lasts about 5 days and Versa’s around 4 days for the older devices and 6 days for the newer ones.
 These are smartwatches so you have a plethora of watch-faces and applications that you can install.
 Some of these can drain the battery.

 The standard solutions for increasing battery life on Ionic and the Versa range are as above.
 Switch off the wake the screen option, change the heart rate setting, turn off notifications, receive fewer reminders to move and reduce the number of alarms you use.
+Nothing really beyond that.

 Essential reading: Top fitness trackers and health gadgets

 It’s worth noting, you will need to charge your device more often if you play music or use the music controls frequently, if you use apps that keep the watch’s screen on access the internet a lot, or if you use an interactive or animated clock face.
-As mentioned, the use of the built-in GPS on Ionic, Versa 3 and Sense is a particular drain on the battery.
+Just like on Charge 4, the use of the built-in GPS on Ionic and Versa 3 is a particular drain on the battery.

 If all the above solutions have failed and you’re still having problems – you may have a faulty device.
 Find out how to check your warranty and options for contacting support on this link.